Cozyx213/Cozyx213/README.md

 ---

 ### **💡 Fun Fact**
-🚀 I’m currently exploring **real-time backend technologies** for collaborative projects!
+🚀 I’m currently exploring new technologies and expanding my skillset in modern web development.

 ---